Preshydee/node-app-s14/README.md

 If I had more time, I would have implemented additional security checks within the pipeline to ensure that the code and images are free from vulnerabilities.
 Some improvements could include:

 * **Code Scanning and Vulnerability Detection:** I would integrate security tools like **Snyk** or **OWASP Dependency-Check** to scan the application code and dependencies for vulnerabilities before building the Docker image.
-* **Docker Image Scanning:** I would add a step in the pipeline to scan the Docker image using tools like **Trivy** to check for vulnerabilities in the container layers.
 * **Static Analysis:** Integrating a static code analysis tool (like **SonarQube**) could help catch security issues and maintain high code quality before the deployment process.

 ---